yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Open API Specification (OAS) 3.0 Support

-OAS3 support is now enabled!
-We have integrated with the Swagger.io UI component to bring the standardized look and feel of Swagger.io right into the core of API Portal.
-With additional configurations added on top of the basic integration there is now more control than ever over your favorite Swagger interface.
+OAS3 support is enabled and integrated with the Swagger.io UI component to bring the standardized look and feel of Swagger.io right into the core of API Portal.
+The additional configuration added on top of the basic integration allows for more control than ever over your favorite Swagger interface.

 For more information, see [Additional features for API Catalog view](/docs/apim_administration/apiportal_admin/apip_overview/#additional-features-api-catalog-view).